pimeleon/build-pimeleon/docs/contributing/adding-platforms.md

 ## Overview

-Thank you for your interest in adding support for a new ARM platform to Pi Router!
+Thank you for your interest in adding support for a new ARM platform to Pimeleon!
 This guide will walk you through the process of contributing a new hardware platform.

 **Target Audience**: Community members who want to add support for new ARM single-board computers (Orange Pi, Rock Pi, Nano Pi, etc.)